mautionx/test-repository/README.md

-# test-repository
+# my-first-github-repository
+Here Is my first GitHub repository.
+Let's get started with GitHub

-This file was edited manually
+file was just edited manually from Github